gravitational/teleport/rfd/0175-spiffe-federation.md

 syntax = "proto3";

 message ProvisionTokenSpecV2SPIFFE{
-  // Rule is a set of properties the Kubernetes-issued token might have to be
+  // Rule is a set of properties the SPIFFE SVID must have to be allowed to use
-  // allowed to use this ProvisionToken message Rule {
+  // this ProvisionToken
+  message Rule {
     // SPIFFEID matches against the full SPIFFE ID of the joining client's SVID.
     // It should be prefixed with spiffe:// and glob-like patterns are